Sukruthmothakapally/Big-Data-Systems-and-Intelligent-Analytics---Northeastern-University/assignment_3/readme.md

 ## Additional Resources

-For more detailed information about the project, including snapshots of the working application, please refer to this [codelab](https://codelabs-preview.appspot.com/?file_id=1jnmISjl4bqLAJlhWXvqKj_8e2liZOaHPRmzbPqo4kLo#0)
+For more detailed information about the project, including snapshots of the working application, please refer to [codelab](https://codelabs-preview.appspot.com/?file_id=1jnmISjl4bqLAJlhWXvqKj_8e2liZOaHPRmzbPqo4kLo#0)

 ## Authors